KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq_tomcat.rst

     |    Certified        | MariaDB       | 10.1, 10.2, 10.3 |
     +---------------------+---------------+------------------+

 Therefore, a schema must be available.
-It can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "metadata DB" in the following.
+It can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called *metadata DB* in the following.
 Observe that Knowage includes all the DDL for table creation.

 Database schema for data
 -------------------------

 A schema for data must be also available.
-It can be queried through Knowage and can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "data DB" in the following.
+It can be queried through Knowage and can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called *data DB* in the following.

 R
 -----------
-To correctly use the Knowage Data Mining engine it is necessary to install **R**, **R Studio** and **rJava** on the target server.
+To correctly use the Knowage Data Mining engine it is necessary to install *R*, *R Studio* and *rJava* on the target server.
 Be sure to use the following versions:

 - version 3.2.2 for R,